High bandwith at one tuner

 The last image shows "pid list" set to "all".
 That is the reason for the high bandwidth.
 I assume you did the obvious of checking the configuration of all adapters and making sure there is no difference?
 Check the "maximum pids" settings.
 You can try to un-check the "Allow all PIDs" setting and see what happens.
 It may fail in this case, but then we would have to see why tvheadend thinks the maximum pids have been reached and it is trying for all...

-Updated by Vlad Lanetz 7 months ago
+Updated by Vlad Lanetz about 1 year ago

 Interestingly, some channels have almost no errors, and some have more than 20 per hour, although the transponder is one.